haristotle3/ss-oee-EQU/README.md

 * Pass 1 of Two pass assembler
 * Pass 2 of Two pass assembler

-This assembley handles the machine independent feature of symbol definition (`EQU` statements)
+This assembler handles the machine independent feature of symbol definition (`EQU` statements)